-In this work, we carefully revisited and extended the experiments conducted by Zou et al. [64] on the recently released Baidu-ULTR dataset.
-As the largest publicly available dataset comprising both click logs from a major search engine and expert annotations, this dataset constitutes a rare opportunity to assess the progress of clickbased learning-to-rank, and especially unbiased learning-to-rank.
+In this work, we carefully revisited and extended the experiments conducted by Zou et al. [65] on the recently released Baidu-ULTR dataset.
+As the largest publicly available dataset comprising both click logs from a major search engine and expert annotations, this dataset constitutes a rare opportunity to assess the progress of click-based learning-to-rank, and especially unbiased learning-to-rank.

-Our main conclusion, however, is that while we have observed substantial improvements relating to the choice of query-document representations and ranking loss (e.g., pointwise or listwise), conventional unbiased learning-to-rank techniques do not bring any clear benefits when applied to the Baidu-ULTR dataset.
-Our findings confirm the work by Zou et al. [64], even though we used different dataset features and preprocessing, model implementations, and performed extensive hyperparameter tuning.
-Further, we observed a divergence between click-based and annotationsbased objectives, as all click-based approaches were outperformed on annotation-based metrics by simple baselines such as BM25, even when BM25 was a model input.
+Our main conclusion, however, is that while we have observed substantial improvements relating to the choice of query-document representations and ranking loss (e.g., pointwise or listwise), conventional unbiased learning-to-rank techniques do not bring clear improvements in ranking performance on the Baidu-ULTR dataset.
+Our findings confirm the work by Zou et al. [65], even though we used different dataset features and preprocessing, model implementations, and performed extensive hyperparameter tuning.
+Further, we observed a divergence between click-based and annotations-based objectives, as all click-based approaches were outperformed on annotation-based metrics by simple baselines such as BM25, even when BM25 was a model input.
 We believe these results call for more research into the conditions for success and failure of unbiased learning-to-rank and click-based approaches as a whole.